What Real Candidates Wish They Knew Before the NPPE

 EIT, Manitoba

-"I was so sure I knew what conflict of interest meant.
-Then I got a question about perceived conflict versus actual conflict and I just froze.
-Same thing happened with negligence vs gross negligence.
-The definitions are so close you think you've got it, but when they put it in a scenario you realize you don't really know the difference."
+"I was sure I knew what conflict of interest meant.
+Then a practice question asked about perceived conflict versus actual conflict and I froze.
+Same with negligence vs gross negligence.
+Glad I caught those gaps on easyNPPE and not on the real thing."

 Takeaway: Pay close attention to concepts that seem similar.
 The exam deliberately tests the distinctions between them.